Does my child get to choose their activities?

 No. All meals are provided as part of your registration fee and there is nothing to purchase during your child's time at camp.
 Beaver Cross merchandise is available to purchase after the closing program.

 Our teaching follows the ABC's of Christian formation:

 Good Morning God is one of our times set aside for Christian education and worship.
-Kaitlyn Hyde, our Overnight Camp Director, teams up with clergy of the week for a Spirit-filled morning of teaching and worship, centering our day in Christ.
-We also have Eucharist once a week, as well as Compline some evenings.
+Kaitlyn Hyde, our Overnight Camp Director, leads our sessions for a Spirit-filled morning of teaching and worship, centering our day in Christ.

 What is the counselor to child ratio?